zunda/emoticommits/README.md

 Commits and comments with emotions are good for your health :smile:

 Have a look at http://zunda.github.io/emoticommits/.
 The map shows commits and comments of GitHub :octocat: users, along with their avatars, or, better than those, emoticons :smiley: from commit messages or comments.
 Please note that *not all activities are shown*.
+Click the icons to have a look at the activities on GitHub.

 The idea of showing acitivities on a world map heavily comes from the late [Hello world! - greetings to the planet](http://www.lizard-tail.com/isana/lab/hello_world/) by which showed greetings from Twitter users real time.
 The big difference seems to be that the GitHub users do not care much if it is day :sunny: or night :moon: